castedo/cnest/README.md

 [Fedora Silverblue Toolbox](https://github.com/containers/toolbox).
 But the files in this cnest repository:
 * serve a slightly different purpose
-* are decoupled so that they can be used independently
+* are decoupled so that they can be used, or not used, independently
-* are simply enough to merely serve as code examples, if not used as is
+* are simply enough to merely serve as code examples, if not used as-is